larray-project/larray/doc/source/tutorial/getting_started.rst

     pop = read_csv('belgium_pop.csv')
     pop

-Other input/output functions are described in the :ref:`corresponding section <api-IO>` of the API documentation.
+Other input/output functions are described in the :ref:`Input/Output <api-IO>` section of the API documentation.

 Selecting a subset
 ------------------